jeandiogo/locker/README.md

 	locker::lock("a.lock");                                                  //keeps trying to lock a file, only returns when file is locked locker::lock({"a.lock", "b.lock"});                                      //keeps trying to lock multiple files, only returns when files are locked

-	locker::lock(1, "a.lock");                                               //keeps trying to lock in intervals of approximately 1 millisecond locker::lock<std::chrono::nanoseconds>(1000, "a.lock");                  //use template argument to change the unit of measurement

 	locker::unlock("a.lock");                                                //unlocks a file if it is locked locker::unlock({"a.lock", "b.lock"});                                    //unlocks multiple files (in reverse order) if they are locked